Robert F. Utter: Later work

-In the 1990s, Utter chaired the American Judicature Society, advocating for appointing judges based on merit, rather than electing them.
+In the 1990s, Utter chaired the American Judicature Society, advocating for appointing judges based on merit rather than electing them.
 He also taught constitutional law at the University of Puget Sound School of Law, which was the first state constitutional law course taught in Washington State.
-In 1997, Utter led a task force in King County that resulted in the establishment of therapeutic courts, focused on mental health.
-He wrote law reviews and magazine articles and a book about the Washington State Constitution.
+In 1997, Utter led a task force in King County that resulted in the establishment of therapeutic courts focused on mental health.
+He wrote law review and magazine articles and a book about the Washington State Constitution.
 After resigning, he worked on a University of Washington project in Rwanda dealing with how courts tried to approach justice in the aftermath of the Rwandan genocide, including talking with members of the United Nations’ International Criminal Tribunal for Rwanda as part of a team in 2008.

 Utter traveled around the world after working to help developing nations create independent judiciaries and was a member of the American Bar Association's Central European & Eurasian Law Initiative.
-His overseas work began in 1991, when Utter taught at the Russian Judicial Academy.
+His overseas work began in 1991 when Utter taught at the Russian Judicial Academy.
 With the American Bar Association's initiative, he taught about judiciary in Albania, advised Mongolia and Moldova, and was asked to help set up a constitutional court in Sarajevo.
 Utter also worked to develop a criminal code for the Commonwealth of Independent States, advised Kazakhstan on building an independent judiciary, and worked with Iraqi judges for three years.
 He also worked with the Rural Development Institute and was a pilot and an avid sailor.
 In 2009, Utter wrote an op-ed in The Seattle Times reaffirming his opposition to the death penalty, writing that "[r]etaining the death penalty fails to serve either justice, public safety or the public purse."
 After Governor Jay Inslee imposed a moratorium on state executions in 2014, Utter described it as an "overwhelming relief", saying that "all the past effort had not been wasted."